-The cottage garden is a much-loved planting style – a pretty, romantic jumble of bulbs, annuals, perennials and flowering shrubs and climbers.
+The cottage garden planting style combines a romantic jumble of bulbs, annuals, perennials and flowering shrubs and climbers.

 In contrast to a more carefully manicured herbaceous border, a cottage garden is an informal affair – a mix of closely but informally planted brightly coloured flowers.
 Cottage gardens are made up of a mix of colours, as opposed to a strict colour scheme.

-They are also likely to make use of self-seeders such as foxgloves and aquilegias, which pop up spontaneously around the garden or in cracks in paving, adding to the informal look.
-Discover plants that self-seed.
+Cottage gardens are also likely to make use of self-seeding plants such as foxgloves and aquilegias, which pop up spontaneously around the garden or in cracks in paving, adding to the informal look.

 Traditionally, cottage gardens had an emphasis on practicality, mixing livestock, vegetables and fruit as well as flowers, which were mostly grown for their medicinal or edible properties.
-Cottage gardens today mostly focus on ornamental flowers, but it’s possible to mix them with edibles, too – discover ways to mix edible and ornamental plants.
+Cottage gardens today mostly focus on ornamental flowers, but it’s possible to mix them with edibles, too.

 Here are some key flowering plants for the cottage garden look.